How to Apply

 Masters and Ph.D.
 Admission

 Prospective graduate students should apply using/visiting the TTU Graduate School Admissions page.
 All prospective graduate students need to take the GRE and non-domestic students will need to take the TOEFL.
-Applicants are required to send a letter of interest (DOC) including the name of the faculty member with whom they wish to work (if known) and have three letters of recommendation sent to the Graduate Advisor.
-Applicants are also required to send a complete resume to the graduate advisor.
-The graduate advisor is Dr. Eric Hequet, Department of Plant and Soil Science, Texas Tech University, Lubbock, Texas 79409-2122 (806) 742-2838 x239, E-mail: firstname.lastname@example.org.
+Applicants are also required to send to Dr. Terry McLendon :

 Graduate Certificate Admissions

 Prospective graduate certificate students should apply using/visiting the TTU Graduate School Admissions page.
 All prospective Certificate students are required to take the GRE and non-domestic students will need to take the TOEFL.
-If you begin a Graduate Certificate program and decide to roll-over into the masters program: all of your completed hours will roll-over, but you must make this transition before the completion of the certificate program.
+If you begin a Graduate Certificate program and decide to roll-over into the Masters program, all of your completed hours will roll-over, but you must make this transition before the completion of the certificate program.
 You will not get credit for both programs.
-Non-domestic students will need to take the TOEFL.
-Applicants should send a letter of interest (DOC)as well as have three letters of recommendation sent to the Graduate Advisor.
-Applicants are also required to send a complete resume to the graduate advisor.
-The graduate advisor is Dr. Eric Hequet, Department of Plant and Soil Science, Texas Tech University, Lubbock, TX 79409-2122 (806) 742-2838 x239, E-mail: email@example.com.
+Please apply as described above for M.S. and Ph.D.
+Admission.

-Masters and PhD prospective students should select their committee in consultation with their major professor.
+Masters and Ph.D. students should select their graduate committee in consultation with their major professor.
 A committee is not required of Graduate Certificate students.
-The M.S. and M.Ag. degrees require two graduate faculty members from the Department of Plant and Soil Science and one external member.
+The M.S. degree requires two graduate faculty members from the Department of Plant and Soil Science and one external member.
 The Ph.D. degree requires three graduate faculty members from the Department of Plant and Soil Science and two external members.
 The committee should be formed as early in the graduate program as possible.
 The committee should meet and approve a research proposal no later than the second semester.

 The M.S. thesis requires 30 hours of coursework.
-This is generally accomplished by taking 18 hours of formal classes plus six hours of research and six hours of thesis.
-The non-thesis M.S. and M.Ag. requires thirty-six hours of formal coursework.
+This is generally accomplished by taking 18 hours of structured courses plus six hours of research and six hours of thesis.
+The non-thesis M.S. requires thirty-six hours of formal coursework.
 The Ph.D. requires at least 60, but no more than 99 hours of courses.
 Thirty of these hours may be used from the M.S. degree program.
 No more than six hours of course credit will be given for individual study courses or research hours.

-The semester-by-semester deadlines can be located at the following web address: http://www.depts.ttu.edu/gradschool/students/current/index.php
+The required forms and semester-by-semester deadlines can be located at the following web address: http://www.depts.ttu.edu/gradschool/students/current/index.php

 The Ph.D. program requires that 18 credit hours be completed on-campus.
 Distance courses will not fulfill this requirement.

-Each M.S. and Ph.D. on-campus student is required to enroll in seminar once per degree and present one seminar (Oral and poster).
-This would typically be toward the end of their graduate studies and cover their thesis/dissertation work.
-The expectation would be that the M.S. student would make a 15 minute presentation similar to that of a professional society.
-The expectation is that a Ph.D. student will make a 45 minute presentation similar to that of a job interview or lecture presentation.
-All students are strongly encouraged to attend each seminar.
-Students pursuing M.Ag. or distance M.S. degrees are exempt from this requirement.
+Each M.S. and Ph.D. on-campus student is required to enroll in seminar (PSS 5100) once per degree.
+This would typically be toward the end of their graduate program and cover their thesis/dissertation work.
+Students will present oral and poster presentations during the seminar.
+M.S. students will present a 15 minute presentation similar to that of a professional society.
+A Ph.D. student is expected to make a 45 minute presentation similar to that of a job interview or lecture presentation.
+Students pursuing a distance M.S. degree are exempt from this requirement.

 All M.S. requirements must be completed within six years.
-All Ph.D. requirements must be completed within eight consecutive calendar years or four years from admission to candidacy.
+All Ph.D. requirements must be completed within eight consecutive calendar years or within four years from admission to candidacy.
 Students are subject to all degree regulations as outlined in the TTU Undergraduate/Graduate Catalog and the Department of Plant and Soil Science Graduate Handbook (PDF).